 A Medicare PPO Plan is a type of

 offered by a private insurance company.
-In a PPO Plan, you pay less if you use doctors, hospitals, and other health care providers that belong to the plan's
+PPO Plans have network doctors, other health care providers, and hospitals.
+You pay less if you use doctors, hospitals, and other health care providers that belong to the plan's

 Can you get your health care from any doctor, other health care provider, or hospital?